Parvxi/Parvxi/README.md

 - ⚡ Fun fact: ...
 -->

-Here's an enhanced version with additional sections and some reformatting for a polished, engaging presentation:

----

 # 👋 Hello, I'm Shahad!

 I'm a **Computer Scientist** with a keen focus on **Data Science** and **Machine Learning**.
 Driven by data, I strive to deliver impactful, insight-driven solutions and build innovative models that bring tangible value to projects.